guardrailsio/guardrails-cli/README.md

 ## Usage

 Here are the main GuardRails CLI commands:

-- `scan` : scans a repository for vulnerabilities and output results
+- `scan`    : Scans a repository for vulnerabilities and outputs results
-- `version` : displays build version
+- `version` : Displays the build version

-For more information on all the options and arguments available please check the help menu with: `guardrails --help`
+For more information on all the options and available arguments, please check the help menu with: `guardrails --help`

 ### How to read the results

-The CLI will output the total number of vulnerabilities detected, if any.
+The CLI will output the total number of detected vulnerabilities.

-Vulnerabilities detected are grouped by category, i.e. Hard-Coded Secrets.
+Vulnerabilities are grouped by category, i.e., `Hard-Coded Secrets`.

-For each item within a category, there will be a severity index (see table below), the type of vulnerability and a link to a fixing advice in our documentation; and finally the file path and line number.
+For each item within a category, the following information is shown:
+- A severity index (see table below).
+- The type of vulnerability containing a hyperlink to fixing advice in our documentation.
+- The file path and line number.

 Example: `(M) Hard-coded Secret - awesome-product/config.js:2`